-The Cambridge GSP programme offers participants a unique opportunity to draw upon a rich reserve of knowledge and to consolidate their learning in a variety of ways.
-Participants must be from IARU member institutions, and will benefit immensely from the exchange of ideas with lecturers and with other GSP students.
+This programme offers participants a unique opportunity to draw upon a rich reserve of knowledge and to consolidate their learning in a variety of ways.
+Participants must normally be from IARU member institutions, however a limited number of places are available from students at institutions of equally high standing.
+All will benefit immensely from the exchange of ideas with lecturers and with other GSP students.

 The leaders of tomorrow will need to be aware of the events that change the world, and the key issues facing world leaders today.
 Using specific examples from both past and present, the core course, plenary lectures and discussion sessions will address issues such as climate change, scientific discovery, international development, international relations, financial crises, disease, diplomatic incidents, war and natural catastrophe, to identify a number of what the teaching team consider to be world-changing events.
 Sessions will explain the key causes, impact and repercussions of these events.
-Participants will write on related subjects, from a literary, historical or international relations perspective.
+Additional wide-ranging plenary talks help set discussions in context.
+Students write - and have supervisions - on related subjects, from a literary, historical or international relations perspective.

 Delivery method and programme format

 The four-week programme for up to 25 participants includes the following:

 - Core course (14 sessions), team taught by experts, examining the impact on the world of a wide range of events (such as evolution, natural disasters, major wars, scientific discoveries, urbanisation and migration, international crises).

 - Plenary sessions (12+) add to the core course, and offer the opportunity for the GSP group to interact with participants on other Summer School programmes.
 Talks are themed: Discovery and exploration (Ancient and Classical Worlds); Life at the Limits (Science); Revolutions (History); Connections and conflicts (Literature); Ideas and influence (Interdisciplinary).
 Many relate well to the IARU GSP theme: Our Changing World.